Skip to Content

 Executive summary

 • The merger between Vodafone and Three will set the tone for the UK Telco sector this year.
-The Customer Effort Index shows that Vodafone is the best in class for CX but Three’s results leave a lot to be desired.
+The Customer Effort Index shows that Vodafone is the best in class for CX but now Three is fast catching up.

 • We say